mgritter/soffit/doc/InputFormat.md

 formatter may provide additional conventions on tags, such as suppressing non-formatting tags.

+### Merged nodes

+A non-injective rule may merge nodes.
+That is, nodes on the right hand side of a rule correspond to more than one node from the left hand.
+This is indicated by using ^ to combine node identifiers in the graph on a right-hand side of a rule.
+A merge need only be indicated once on the right side.
+Node merges are transitive, so if A is merged with B, and B is merged with C, then A is merged with C as well.

+Example: `"A; B; C" : "A^B^C"'

+Example: `"A--B--C" : "A^C--B"'

+Example: `"A--B--C" : "A^C--B^C"' creates a single node with a single self-loop

+Example: `"A--B--C" : "A^B--A--C"' and `"A--B--C" : "A^B--A^B--C"' and `"A--B--C" : "A--B--C; A^B"' are all equivalent.

 ## Versioning

 The rule format may change, with no guarantee of backward-compatibility in